 C405.10.
 Electric Vehicle (EV) charging for new construction and Level 3 Alterations.
-The building shall be provided with explaining shall be provided and installed in accordance with this section and the National Electrical Code (NFPA 70).
-When parking spaces are added or modified without an increase in building size floor area or a level 3 alteration, only the new parking spaces are subject to this requirement.
+Electric vehicle charging shall be provided and installed in accordance with this section and the National Electrical Code (NFPA 70).
+When parking spaces are added or modified without an increase in building floor area or a level 3 alteration, only the new parking spaces are subject to this requirement.

 C405.10.1.
 Group R occupancies.
 Group-R occupancies with three or more dwelling units and/or sleeping units shall be provided with electric vehicle charging in accordance with Table C405.10.1.
 Calculations for the number of spaces shall be rounded up to the nearest whole number.
-All EVSE installed, EV ready, and EV capable parking spaces are to be included in the calculation for the number of minimum vehicle parking spaces required by the applicable article of the Denver Zoning Code.